Find Schools

 • Field Disease and Insect Control Inspector

-There were about 15,600 jobs for Agricultural Inspector in 2016 (in the United States).
+In 2016, there was an estimated number of 15,600 jobs in the United States for Agricultural Inspector.
 New jobs are being produced at a rate of 4.5% which is below the national average.
 The Bureau of Labor Statistics predicts 700 new jobs for Agricultural Inspector by 2026.
-Due to new job openings and attrition, there will be an average of 2,200 job openings in this field each year.
+The BLS estimates 2,200 yearly job openings in this field.

 undefined